A debate and discussion thread from your views, between Zendexor, Dylan Jeninga and John Michael Greer.

 Firstly,

 each planet is indeed unique.
-So, perhaps, on course of terraforming,
+So, perhaps, in the course of terraforming,

 the powers in charge created genetically engineered animals to fill in